 Helping Loved Ones Cope With Dementia

 Mr. Abraham’s situation is somewhat unusual in that his dementia came from accumulated sports injuries.
 In most instances, it is the elderly who suffer the ravages of dementia as it saps precious memories and makes daily tasks increasingly difficult.
 It can reach a point where these tasks simply become too much, and you, as a son or daughter, have to arrange care for a parent.
+In either case, it is a true fight against dementia.

 A Compassionate Home Care Option for Dementia Sufferers